 A three-time Olympian.
 World Champion in triathlon and duathlon.
 Countless ITU World Cup and Ironman podium appearances.
 Great Britain's Tim Don was a legend even before the 2017 Ironman South American Championship in Florianopolis, Brazil.
 That race cemented Tim's place as a true triathlon great.
 But his greatest challenges were still to come.
 This is the story of The Man with the Halo.

 On May 28, 2017, Tim Don became the fastest Ironman triathlete of all time.
-The following October, he headed to the Ironman World Championships in Kona, Hawaii, as a favourite to top the podium.
+The following October, he headed to the Ironman World Championships in Kona, Hawaii, as a favorite to top the podium.
 But he never started the race.

 Just days before the event, Tim was hit by a truck while cycling.
 Scans revealed that he had broken his neck.